pgeurin/hey-you-free/docs/PROJECT_PLAN.md

 ## Planned Features

-- make website text/buttons autofilled
+- make website text/buttons autofilled (for testing only?)
 - calendar event types don't need to be strictly enforced for the AI. remove that from testing and code.

-### Calendar Event Creation
+### Calendar Event Creation ✅
-- Google Calendar API event creation
+- Google Calendar API event creation ✅
-- Automatic event addition to both users' calendars
+- Automatic event addition to both users' calendars ✅
-- Event details population (location, description, attendees)
+- Event details population (location, description, attendees) ✅
-- Calendar conflict detection (just notify)
+- Calendar conflict detection (just notify) ✅
 - Event modification and cancellation
 - Reminder and notification settings
-- User clicks on suggested events to create calendar entries
+- User clicks on suggested events to create calendar entries ✅

 make each user have suggested friends
 -